Join a Volunteer Effort in the Florida Keys

 The Key West Tropical Forest & Botanical Garden has a variety of ways that volunteers can help, including assistance with presenting classes, greeting visitors, gardening, giving tours, and special events.
 Volunteer info

 Key West Wildlife Center’s mission is to ensure the future of the Keys’ diverse native wildlife by providing timely rescues and quality rehabilitation with the hope of release back to the wild.
-Volunteer info
+Become a Wildlife Sponsor

 Habitat for Humanity of Key West and the Lower Florida Keys believes volunteers are a valuable resource!
 Work alongside staff, partner homeowners and other volunteers, to help transform lives.
 This transformation and energy sustains our passion.
 Volunteer info